benedictnkosi/dimpo_reads/docs/DATABASE_SETUP.md

 **Columns:**
 - `id`: Auto-incrementing primary key
-- `name`: The name of the savings jug (e.g., "Emergency Fund", "Vacation Fund")
+- `name`: The name of the savings jar (e.g., "Emergency Fund", "Vacation Fund")
 - `balance`: Current balance in the jug
 - `created`: Timestamp when the jug was created
 - `updated`: Timestamp when the jug was last updated